AreejBowirrat/git-essentials/README.md

-# git-essentials

-## Deploymnet notes
-hi there

-## How to use this repo notes
-hi there
+# Git essentials / udemy course

+> this is a course to learn how to use git